Work with me on NLP at the University of Sydney, starting in late 2022 or early 2023!

 All Applicants: You do not need a master’s degree or published papers.
 That kind of experience is certainly a plus, but so are other activities, such as internships, personal projects, and extra background in non-CS subjects.

-Non-Australians: You must be on-track to complete a Bachelor’s degree in 2022 that includes significant experience in Computer Science.
+Non-Australians: You must be on-track to complete a Bachelor’s degree that includes significant experience in Computer Science.
 If you are not completing a senior thesis as part of your degree then you may need to start in a Masters of Philosophy degree and transfer to the PhD program after your first year.

 Australians: You need to be on track to complete an Honours year with first class honours, or a Master’s degree with an independent research component.